aquachain/mist/README.md

 ### Connecting to node via HTTP instead of IPC

-This is useful if you have a node running on another machine, though note that it's less secure than using the default IPC method.
+This is useful if you have a node running on another machine, though note that it's less secure than using the default IPC maquaod.

 ```bash
 $ yarn dev:electron --rpc http://localhost:8545
 ```

-### Passing options to Geth
+### Passing options to Gaqua

-You can pass command-line options directly to Geth by prefixing them with `--node-` in the command-line invocation:
+You can pass command-line options directly to Gaqua by prefixing them with `--node-` in the command-line invocation:

 ```bash